Skip to content

 72

 AWS outperforms Amazon Route 53 in 3 of 7 categories, with a stronger composite score (72 vs 72).
-Amazon Route 53 leads in security.
+Amazon Route 53 leads in no categories.

 When to choose Amazon Route 53